WalterMaroney/Cosmos.Cms/README.md

 [![ubunto build](https://github.com/CosmosSoftware/Cosmos.Cms/actions/workflows/dotnet.yml/badge.svg)](https://github.com/CosmosSoftware/Cosmos.Cms/actions/workflows/dotnet.yml) [![CodeQL](https://github.com/CosmosSoftware/Cosmos.Cms/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/CosmosSoftware/Cosmos.Cms/actions/workflows/codeql-analysis.yml)

-Cosmos is a high performance [web content management system](https://en.wikipedia.org/wiki/Web_content_management_system) with a hybrid design that combines a [static](https://en.wikipedia.org/wiki/Static_web_page) website with a [dynamic](https://en.wikipedia.org/wiki/Dynamic_web_page) one.
-The static website hosts CSS, JavaScript, images and other files that change infrequently while the dynamic site hosts HTML web pages that do.
+Cosmos is a high performance [web content management system](https://en.wikipedia.org/wiki/Web_content_management_system) with a hybrid design that combines a [static](https://en.wikipedia.org/wiki/Static_web_page) website with a [dynamic](https://en.wikipedia.org/wiki/Dynamic_web_page) site.
+The result is a content management system that performes as well as a static website.

-A third website, called the "Editor," handles content.
-It manages the files on the static website and edits made to web pages on the dynamic website.
-It also schedules when changes appear.
-Optiobally it manage integration with CDNs and synchronizes content among Cosmos instances in real time.
+Content is managed by a third website, called the "Editor."
+It maintains the files on the static website and makes edits to web pages on the dynamic website.
+It also schedules when new content can appear, and optionally manages integration with CDNs.
+Moreover it can synchronize content between Cosmos instances in real time.

 Performance-wise Cosmos HL can match or slightly exceed that of static websites backed with either Amazon S3 or Azure Storage accounts.

 Key features:

 * A dynamic website that performs like a static one.
-* Can host a single website simultaneously in AWS and Azure with realtime-synchronization.
+* Can host a single website simultaneously in AWS and Azure clouds with realtime-synchronization.
 * Code editor for web developers and a WSYWIG editor for the non-technical.
 * Cost effective to run.
 * Optionally integrates with Akamai, Microsoft, and Verizon CDNs.